StrikeEB/PlantMonitor/README.md

 At the end of this READ ME file I also provide some commentary how this simple prototype can be improved further by scaling the system horizontally and vertically.

-_Disclaimer: this project is set up as part of the coursework for MSc Connected Environments at UCL module CASA0014_
+_Disclaimer: this project is set up as part of the coursework for MSc Connected Environments module CASA0014 at UCL.
+A workshop followed can be found following this [link]( https://workshops.cetools.org/codelabs/CASA0014-2-Plant-Monitor/index.html?index=..%2F..casa0014#0)_

 ## Project architecture